Cross-resistance

 Cross-resistance is when something develops resistance to several substances that have a similar mechanism of action.
-For example, if a certain type of bacteria develops resistance to one antibiotic, that bacteria will also have resistance to several other antibiotics that target the same protein or use the same route to get into the bacterium.
+For example, if a certain type of bacteria develops antimicrobial resistance to one antibiotic, that bacteria will also have resistance to several other antibiotics that target the same protein or use the same route to get into the bacterium.
 A real example of cross-resistance occurred for nalidixic acid and ciprofloxacin, which are both quinolone antibiotics.
 When bacteria developed resistance to ciprofloxacin, they also developed resistance to nalidixic acid because both drugs inhibit topoisomerase, a key enzyme in DNA replication.
 Due to cross-resistance, antimicrobial treatments like phage therapy can quickly lose their efficacy against bacteria.
 This makes cross-resistance an important consideration in designing evolutionary therapies.

 Definition

 Cross-resistance is the idea is that the development of resistance to one substance subsequently leads to resistance to one or more substances that can be resisted in a similar manner.
 It occurs when resistance is provided against multiple compounds through one single mechanism, like an efflux pump.
-Which can keep concentrations of a toxic substance at low levels and can do so for multiple compounds.
+This can keep concentrations of a toxic substance at low levels and can do so for multiple compounds.
 Increasing the activity of such a mechanism in response to one compound then also has a similar effect on the others.
 The precise definition of cross-resistance depends on the field of interest.

-Pest Management
+Pest management

 In pest management, cross-resistance is defined as the development of resistance by pest populations to multiple pesticides within a chemical family.
 Similar to the case of microbes, this may occur due to sharing binding target sites.
-One such example occurs in the case of cadherin mutations may result in cross resistance in H. armigera to Cry1Aa and Cry1Ab.
-There also exists multiple resistance in which resistance to multiple pesticides occurs via different resistances mechanisms as opposed to the same mechanisms.
+For example, cadherin mutations may result in cross resistance in H. armigera to Cry1Aa and Cry1Ab.
+There also exists multiple resistance in which resistance to multiple pesticides occurs via different resistance mechanisms as opposed to the same mechanisms.

 Microorganisms

 In another case it is defined as the resistance of a virus to a new drug as a result of previous exposure to another drug.
-Or in the context of microbes as the resistance to multiple different antimicrobial agents as a result of a single molecular mechanism.
+Or in the context of microbes, it is the resistance to multiple different antimicrobial agents as a result of a single molecular mechanism.

-Antibiotic Resistance
+Antibiotic resistance

 Cross-resistance is highly involved in the widespread issue of antibiotic resistance; an area of clinical relevance.
 There is a continued increase in the development of multidrug resistance in bacteria.
 This is partially due to the widespread use of antimicrobial compounds in diverse environments.
-But resistance to antibiotics can arise in multiple ways.
-It is not necessarily the result of exposure to an antimicrobial compound.
+But resistance to antibiotics can arise in multiple ways, not necessarily being the result of exposure to an antimicrobial compound.

-Structural Similarity
+Structural similarity

 Cross-resistance can take place between compounds that are chemically similar, like antibiotics within similar and different classes.
 That said, structural similarity is a weak predictor of antibiotic resistance, and does not predict antibiotic resistance at all when aminoglycosides are disregarded in the comparison.